Radical right (Europe): Connections to extra-parliamentary right-wing groups

 Alongside the radical right political parties, there are also extra-parliamentary groups which – having no need to express views that will be electorally palatable – are able to express a more heterogenous array of right-wing views.
 These extra-parliamentary rightist groups are often religious in nature, affiliated either with Christian Identity or with Odinism, reflecting a greater racial mysticism than was present in earlier right-wing movements.
 Such groups often believe that Western governments are under the control of a Zionist Occupation Government (ZOG), thus expressing explicitly anti-Semitic views.
 Such groups are also less enthusiastic about capitalism and free markets as the radical right political parties are, instead being influenced by Strasserism and favouring greater state control of the economy.

 Such extra-parliamentary groups often exhibit ritual or ceremonial practices to commemorate perceived past achievements of the right-wing, for instance by marking Adolf Hitler's birthday or the death date of Rudolf Hess.
 They are also associated with violent activities, with such violence often being utilised not just for political aims but also as an expressive and enjoyable activity.

 There are also more intellectually-oriented radical right organisations which hold conferences and publish journals devoted to the promotion of scientific racism and Holocaust denial.
 Material promoting Holocaust denial is typically published in the United Kingdom or United States and then smuggled into continental Europe, where the publication of such material is widely illegal.

 Examples

 A 2015 study on modern populism by Kirk A. Hawkins of Brigham Young University used human coding to rate the level of perceived populist rhetoric in party manifestos and political speeches.
-Parties with high populism scores included the British National Party, the Swiss People's Party, the National Democratic Party of Germany, the National Rally, the People's Party, the National Democracy, the Sweden Democrats, the Party for Freedom and Forum for Democracy, and the Law and Justice and United Poland parties.
+Parties with high populism scores included Chega, the British National Party, the Swiss People's Party, the National Democratic Party of Germany, the National Rally, the People's Party, National Democracy, Sweden Democrats, the Party for Freedom, Forum for Democracy, Law and Justice, Vox and United Poland parties.

 The political scientists Robert Ford and Matthew Goodwin characterised the UK Independence Party as being on the radical right.

+Since the 2010s, multiple radical right parties have formed part of governments in Europe.
+This has included Fidesz in Hungary (Since 2010), Law and Justice in Poland (2015–2023), the Finns Party in Finland, Lega and Brothers of Italy in Italy, the Party for Freedom in the Netherlands, the Slovak National Party in Slovakia, the Slovenian Democratic Party in Slovenia, the Homeland Movement in Croatia, and the Freedom Party of Austria in Austria (2017–2019).